 You are an integral part of the health care process and the more relevant and accurate information that you provide us the better the outcome will be for your pet.

-If your pet’s illness requires hospitalization for treatment or diagnostics you can be assured that he or she will receive excellent and compassionate care.
-Doctors, nurses and hospital assistants are present 24/7 to care for your pet.
-At our hospital, comfort and pain management are a priority.
+Hospitalization: If your pet’s illness requires hospitalization for treatment or diagnostics you can be assured that he or she will receive excellent and compassionate care.
+Doctors, nurses and hospital assistants are present to care for your pet and comfort and pain management are a priority.
 All patients are kept comfortable with soft blankets and heated cages.
 Cats are also given privacy boxes to help reduce their anxiety.
 We aggressively manage pain and anxiety with multimodal drug therapy, laser therapy and cold compression therapy.

 Visitation hours are from 8:30 pm to 8:30 am and from 2:00 pm-4:00 pm.

-RegionalVet is a state-of-the-art emergency and critical care hospital with 24/7 emergency doctor and nursing care.
+Cost of Care: RegionalVet is a Level II state-of-the-art emergency and critical care hospital with emergency doctor and nursing care.
 RegionalVet offers advanced diagnostics, treatment and patient care, and has an onsite blood bank.
 We strive for excellence and to provide your pet with the very best care.
+However, maintaining this level of patient care in an emergency and critical care hospital can be expensive, and as such we are unfortunately unable to provide free or discounted care.
 While we will always offer the highest and most thorough level of care, we will also work with you to create a viable health care plan for your pet in the event that you are faced with financial limitations.
 We care about your pet’s health and are passionate about our ability to provide the best care for your best friend.